 - Chain of Custody Courses covering drug sample collection for Laboratory Analysis

 Why should you train for Drugs & Alcohol?

-It is vital therefore that companies can demonstrate that the staff who carry out such tests on their behalf have the knowledge and proficiency to do so – and the most effective way of doing so is by ensuring they have met the standards required by the courses offered by the Academy.
+It is vital that companies can demonstrate that the staff who carry out drug and alcohol testing in-house have the knowledge and proficiency to do so – and the most effective way of doing so is by ensuring they have met the standards required by the courses offered by us.
 We can – if necessary – independently demonstrate (on the companies’ behalf) the level of training given and the standards that were met by each individual student during their course.
-Such training can, however, be expensive – but the AlcoDigital Academy combines the latest eLearning techniques with Certified, On-Site training by Draeger-Authorised trainers to offer a full range of programmes suitable for all levels of staff.
-This helps client companies ensure their staff are fully proficient with the equipment and techniques involved and thereby compliant with both Health and Safety requirements and industry best practice.
+Such training can, however, be expensive – but the AlcoDigital Academy combines the latest online learning techniques with certified, on-site training by Draeger authorised trainers to offer a full range of programmes suitable for all levels of staff.
+This helps client companies ensure their staff are fully proficient with the equipment and techniques involved and thereby compliant with both health and safety requirements and industry best practice.

-Designed to combine the best of both traditional instructor-led classwork with the convenience and cost savings of online learning, the AlcoDigital e-Learning Academy offers a highly effective cost-efficient method of ensuring your employees are certified in the process of collecting and reporting Drug & Alcohol samples – ideal for those looking for alternatives to the limitations and ever-increasing costs of classroom training.
+Designed to combine the best of both traditional classroom leaning with the convenience and cost savings of online learning, the AlcoDigital Academy offers a highly effective cost-efficient method of ensuring your employees are certified in the process of collecting and reporting drug and alcohol samples – ideal for those looking for alternatives to the limitations and ever-increasing costs of classroom training.

 From the initial Approved Alcohol Testing Operator Course through to the Certified Impairment Diagnostics Officer, our courses cover the theory behind the practice of collecting Drug and Alcohol samples – including full Chain of Custody procedures and annual renewal training.